xz-dev/poe_sidebar_robots_remover/README.md

 ## End
 All code from poe's gpt4 self, I just review all code and check it running.
 Thanks all dev for AI and about AI :)

+# More Toy
-More intresting project check in my [homepage😄](https://github.com/xz-dev)
+[poe-shell](https://github.com/xz-dev/poe-shell): Clean and easy-use wrapper for shell base on ading2210/poe-api More intresting project check in my [homepage😄](https://github.com/xz-dev)